 The media has recently paid much attention to the plight of underemployed and unemployed young people, but it’s rare that the tech savvy generation gets credit for its entrepreneurial spirit.
 The young entrepreneurs on this list exemplify the new ideals and talents that are driving the future of the world’s workforce.
 The values, however, will be extremely familiar to business leaders across all generations.
 These “kids” know how to hustle, persevere, take chances and follow their dreams.
-And for most of them, the payoff has been in the millions. one way for you to become a millionaire is by making money selling on Amazon.
+And for most of them, the payoff has been in the millions. one way for you to become a millionaire is by making profits from crypto mining.

 1. Pete Cashmore — Mashable